Piercing for Minors & Children

 What are your age requirements for piercings?

-When piercing the earlobes of minors, we prefer that they’re between the ages of 17 and 13+ years old and are able to say themselves that they want their ears pierced.
+When piercing the earlobes of minors, we prefer that they’re at least 10 years old and are able to say themselves that they want their ears pierced.
 “Informed consent” is a very important part of our business practices, and we apply this same level of respect to even our youngest clients.
 For this reason, we prefer that they’re old enough to be able to have a comfortable conversation with our staff so we can talk them through the prepping, piercing and aftercare process.
-Children younger than 5 tend to be too young to communicate, understand what’s going on, comprehend aftercare instructions or voice their opinion/opposition, all of which we want them to be able to do to ensure a happy and healthy piercing experience.

 What if my child doesn’t want their earlobes pierced?